box/developer.box.com/guides/events/event-triggers/shield-alert-events.md

 }
 ```

-The `additional_details` object provides information
+Information about the specific type of shield alert that triggered the event
-about the specific type of shield alert that triggered the event.
+will be supplied within the `additional_details` object.

 ### Suspicious locations alert

 <!--alex ignore-->

-A suspicious locations alert is produced when Shield detects a user
+A suspicious locations alert is produced when when Shield detects a user
 accessing content from an unusual, excluded geographic location, or 'host' IP
 address.
 It can be identified by the `Suspicious Locations` value
 within `additional_details.shield_alert.rule_category`.